VictorIta86/First-Project/README.md

-# The project is a personalised Student learning, assessment amd support software product
+# The project is a personalised Student learning, assessment and support software
 #